docker-hy/docker-hy.github.io/exercises.md

 **2.6**

 Postgres image uses volume by default.
 Manually define volumes for redis and database in convenient locations.
 Use both image documentations to help you with the task.

+# Part 3

+**3.1**

+Return back to our frontend & backend Dockerfiles and you should see the some mistakes we now know to fix.

+Document both image sizes at this point, as was done in the material.
+Optimize the Dockerfiles of both programs, frontend and backend.

+After your improvements document the image sizes again.

+**3.2**

+We've used the youtube-dl a lot in the material but I believe that we should expand our horizons.

+Create a new Dockerfile for [yle-dl](https://aajanki.github.io/yle-dl/) and optimize it.

+Use your application to download something without breaking the [YLE Terms of Service](https://ohjeet.areena.yle.fi/hc/fi/articles/115002969969-Yle-Areenan-k%C3%A4ytt%C3%B6ehdot)

+Exercise 3.2 was created by [Terho Uotila](https://github.com/qzuw)

+**3.3** This exercise is mandatory

+Return back to our frontend & backend Dockerfiles and you should see the some mistakes we now know to fix.

+Security issues with the user being a root are serious as the containers for web services are supposed to be accessible through the internet.

+**3.4**

+Document the image size before the changes.

+Rather than going alpine, go look into [docker-node](https://github.com/nodejs/docker-node) we realize there's more possibilities to improve to do in frontend & backend.
+Theres even a [best practices guide](https://github.com/nodejs/docker-node/blob/master/docs/BestPractices.md)

+Return back to our frontend & backend Dockerfiles and you should see the some mistakes we now know to fix.

+Document the size after this change.

+**3.5**

+Do all of the optimizations from security to size for any other Dockerfile you have access to, for example the ones used in exercises 1.8, 1.9, 2.4 or 3.2.
+Please document both before and after.

+**3.6**

+**3.7**